Canon 1300D vs Sony A7

 It is notable that the A7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 1300D lacks such a headphone port.

 Both the 1300D and the A7 have been discontinued, but can regularly be found used on eBay.
 The A7 was replaced by the Sony A7 II, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1300D vs Sony A7